stvaidevteam/stvai_ai16z_agent/README.md

 ### Modify Steve Character

-1. Open `packages/core/src/defaultCharacter.ts` to modify the default character.
-Uncomment and edit.
+1. Open `./characters/steve.character.json` to modify the Steve ai16z character personality.

 2. To load Steve character:
-    - Use `pnpm start --characters="path/to/your/steve.character.json"`
+    - Use `pnpm start --characters="./characters/steve.character.json"`
 3. Connect with X (Twitter)
     - change `"clients": []` to `"clients": ["twitter"]` in the character file to connect with X